WiSE-OD: Benchmarking Robustness in Infrared Object Detection: Related Works

 \textbf{Robustness in Object Detection.} Robustness in OD refers to the model's ability to maintain performance despite variations in input conditions.
 Hendrycks $\&$ Dietterich~\cite{hendrycks2019benchmarking} proposed diverse corruptions for classification datasets, resulting in ImageNet-C and CIFAR10-C.~\citet{michaelis2019benchmarking} extended this to OD, proposing Pascal-C, COCO-C, and Cityscapes-C with a study on corruption severity and detector performance.~\citet{beghdadi2022benchmarking} introduced additional local transformations for RGB OD on COCO, and ~\citet{mao2023coco} proposed COCO-O with six types of natural distribution shifts.
 Despite growing efforts for RGB OD robustness, IR OD still lacks such benchmarks.
 In this direction, \citet{josi2023multimodal} applied classification corruptions to IR for person ReID.
 Given the widespread use of IR in surveillance and autonomous driving, a robustness benchmark for IR OD is essential. \\

 \textbf{Robust Fine-Tuning.} The deep learning community has explored various fine-tuning (FT) strategies to improve robustness in classification tasks.
-A common approach is linear probing (LP), where the backbone is frozen and only the head is trained.~\citet{kumar2022fine} extended this with LP-FT, which first trains a linear head before unfreezing the backbone for full fine-tuning.~\citet{wortsman2022robust} proposed WiSE-FT, which ensembles the weights of a zero-shot pretrained model and its fine-tuned counterpart in weight space, showing strong performance under distribution shifts on ImageNet. \\
+A common approach is linear probing (LP), where the backbone is frozen and only the head is trained.~\citet{kumar2022fine} extended this with LP-FT, which first trains a linear head before unfreezing the backbone for full fine-tuning.~\citet{wortsman2022robust} proposed WiSE-FT, which ensembles the weights of a zero-shot pre-trained model and its fine-tuned counterpart in weight space, showing strong performance under distribution shifts on ImageNet. \\

 In this work, we adapt these robustness techniques, which were originally developed for classification, to the more challenging cross-modality object detection setting, offering simple yet effective strategies to mitigate corruption effects.
-In the next section, we introduce our proposed IR OD benchmark and baselines.